Who are Biden’s potential replacements in the 2024 presidential race?

 But Harris has struggled to make an impact during her time at the White House.
 Her role, like that of many vice presidents, has been low profile, and she struggled with dismal approval ratings early in her tenure.

-In 2021, for instance, a poll from USA TODAY and Suffolk University found that she only had 28 percent support – a number that showed her ranking lower than previous vice presidents like Dick Cheney.
+In 2021, for instance, a poll from USA Today and Suffolk University found that she only had 28 percent support – a number that showed her ranking lower than previous vice presidents, like Dick Cheney.

 But as Biden prepared to exit the race in 2024, Harris found her star rising.
-A poll last week from The Associated Press and the NORC Center for Public Affairs Research found that 74 percent of Democrats found her performance “favourable”.
+A poll last week from The Associated Press news agency and the NORC Center for Public Affairs Research found that 74 percent of Democrats found her performance “favourable”.

 Forty-three percent of respondents overall shared the same view of Harris.